Aravind-1864/Travel/README.md

 # Travel Website ✈️

-A responsive travel website built using HTML, CSS, and JavaScript.
+A responsive travel website built using HTML and CSS.

 ## Features
 - Responsive Navigation Bar